3dgeo-heidelberg/helios/doc/intro.rst

 HELIOS++ is a general-purpose Python package for simulation of terrestrial, mobile and airborne laser scanning surveys written in C++11.
 It is developed and maintained by the `3DGeo Research Group`_ at Heidelberg University.

-This documentation contains the API references and notebook-based examples for Helios++.
+This documentation contains the full HELIOS++ documentation, including API references and notebook-based examples.
-For project usage details, installation instructions, and extended background material, see the repository ``README.md``.
+For project usage details, installation instructions, and extended background material, see the repository ``README.md`` at https://github.com/3dgeo-heidelberg/helios.

 .. _3DGeo Research Group: https://uni-heidelberg.de/3dgeo